African American

 Finding a Place Called Home: A Guide to African-American Genealogy and Historical Identity by Dee Parmer Woodtor.
 Random House, 1999.

 This is a well-written and comprehensive guide to the types of records which can be used to document the African American experience, how to interpret them and understand them in the context of American social history.
-Sadly, it's out of print but many inexpensive new and used copies are available at Amazon.com.
+It's out of print but many inexpensive new and used copies are available at Amazon.com.

-African American Lives http://www.pbs.org/wnet/aalives/
+African American Lives

 This fascinating PBS series uses historical documents, family history and science to trace the family trees of 9 prominant African Americans: Henry Louis Gates Jr., Oprah Winfrey, Bishop T. D. Jakes, Dr. Ben Carson, Whoopie Goldberg, Dr. Mae Jemison, Quincy Jones, Dr. Sara Lawrence-Lightfoot, and Chris Tucker.
 This website will help show how you can trace your own family's history.

-Cyndi's List http://www.cyndislist.com/african.htm
+Cyndi's List

 A comprehensive and frequently updated listing of genealogy sites on the web.
+The link takes you directly to the African American category.